Elgin and Winter Garden Theatres: In popular culture

 A pivotal scene in the 1973 made-for-TV film She Cried Murder takes place in the (then shuttered) Winter Garden.

 The cover photos for Rush's 1981 live album Exit...Stage Left were shot at the Winter Garden and the Buffalo Memorial Auditorium.

 The Winter Garden is seen in the 1994 film Camilla.
 The location is also featured in the 2017 movie The Shape of Water and receives an acknowledgement in the closing credits.
 The music video for "Changes" by the Montreal band Stars is also set there.

 Emily St. John Mandel's 2014 novel Station Eleven begins on the stage of the Elgin Theatre.

+The Winter Garden is credited in Sofia Coppola's film Priscilla.